top of page

 By acknowledging the importance of assistance dogs and mandating equal access in public places and accommodation services, this Act upholds the dignity and autonomy of people with disabilities and ensures they can navigate the world with their essential companions by their side.

-For more detailed information on the Disability Act of 2010 and its specific provisions regarding assistance dogs, individuals can refer to official legislative documents or relevant government resources.
+For more detailed information on the Equality Act of 2010 and its specific provisions regarding assistance dogs, individuals can refer to official legislative documents or relevant government resources.

 bottom of page